Haoming02/sd-webui-diffusion-cg/README.md

 </p>

 ### Normalization
-<p align="right"><sup><i>*Works better when <b>Recenter</b> is also on</i></sup></p>

 <h5 align="center">Abstract</h5>

 By encoding images into latent noise with VAE, <ins>TimothyAlexisVass</ins> discovered that the values for VAE to decode are usually within a certain range, and thus theorized that if the final latent noise has a smaller value range, then some precision is essentailly wasted.
 This gave me an idea to write a function that can make the latent noise utilize the full color depth, making the final output more **vibrant** and **contrasty**.

 <h5 align="center">Effects</h5>

 When you enable the feature, the latent noise will attempt to span across the value ranges if possible, before getting decoded by the VAE.
 As a result, bright areas will get brighter and dark areas will get darker; Additional details may also be introduced in these areas.

 > This feature is currently disabled during Hires. fix pass